The Venerable Dr. Huey

 Perhaps because of these tragedies Dr. Robert Huey filled his life with numerous activities and affiliations.
 He was well-known as a pioneer and lecturer in the field of dental surgery while a member of the faculty at the newly formed School of Dental Medicine at the University of Pennsylvania.
 He served in various positions with the Pennsylvania Board of Dental Examiners and the Pennsylvania Association of Dental Surgeons.
 Outside his vocation Dr. Huey served as president of the English Setter Club of America and was involved in promoting and participating in dog shows and field days.
 He grew fond of another outdoor activity as well, one he pursued with characteristic Huey enthusiasm – growing roses.

-A record of Huey’s interest in roses appears in correspondence shared with J. Horace McFarland, editor of the American Rose Annual.
+A record of Huey’s interest in roses appears in correspondence shared with J. Horace McFarland, editor of the American Rose Annual

 My earliest rose recollection is of an attempt to pluck a moss rose in my grandmother’s garden and of getting my fingers pricked by the sharp thorns.
 Rescued by the nurse, the thorns were removed, and I was turned loose in the belief that a lesson had been taught.
 Nevertheless, I wanted that rose, and returned to the attack with a like result.
 Mother then appeared on the scene, took in the situation, cut the rose, removed the thorns, and made me happy with the flower.
-I have loved roses ever since.”
+I have loved roses ever since.” n

 [Editor’s Note: from the mention of a nurse it may be reasonably postulated that the incident occurred before Huey’s immigration to America at age eleven.
 His heritage as a son of Ireland explains his future patronage of the Irish rose-growing firm Alexander Dickson & Sons.]

-Editor McFarland further quoted Huey;
+Editor McFarland further quoted Huey:

 . . .
 After being established in [dental] practice upon my return [from the war], and feeling the need for outdoor relaxation, I purchased a home and two acres of ground in 1877, and began to try to grow roses.
 There was then little reliable information to be had, and the flowers that resulted compared most unfavorably with illustrations in the catalogues, while the plants would die by the dozen.
 Persevering, I finally met with success, and knowing that many others were thirsting for knowledge I began writing and talking of my experiences and how my difficulties were overcome, thus doing a sort of rose missionary work.